 Entry to Phase I is contingent upon (1) successful completion of the prerequisite courses with no grade below a C, (2) successful performance in the prerequisite field experiences, (3) an overall G.P.A. of 2.75 or higher, (4) a G.P.A. of 2.75 or higher in all education courses completed and no grade lower than a "C," (5) a G.P.A. of 2.75 or higher in all courses completed in the content area.
-Any grade lower than a "C" in a content area course will be reviewed by the Program Advisory Council and may result in the candidate not advancing to the next phase, (6) meeting Maryland's minimum passing score on Praxis Core or MSDE acceptable equivalent (e.g. SAT, ACT), and (7) submission of the Phase I application, (8) being in good campus judicial standing and, (9) endorsement by the Program Advisory Council.
+Any grade lower than a "C" in a content area course will be reviewed by the Program Advisory Council and may result in the candidate not advancing to the next phase, (6) meeting Maryland's minimum passing score on Praxis Core or MSDE acceptable equivalent (e.g. SAT, ACT), and (7) submission of the Phase I application, (8) being in good campus judicial standing and, (9)

+endorsement by the Program Advisory Council.
 The courses in Phase I are prerequisites for all methods courses in Phase II and Phase III.
 Along with these Phase I courses, secondary education interns must complete the equivalent of one-half day per week of field experiences in a designated PDS.
 By the end of Phase I, students may be asked to submit an entry folio for entrance into Phase II.

-un entry rono for entrumee into rimoe in EDUC 409 Secondary Reading in Content Area: Part 1 4.0 EDUC 412 Secondary Reading in the Content Area: 3.0 Part II EDUC 413 Secondary Instruction 2.0 EDUC 445 Secondary Instructional Assessment 2.0
+EDUC 409 Secondary Reading in Content Area: Part 1 3.0 EDUC 412 Secondary Reading in the Content Area: 3.0 Part II EDUC 413 Teaching and Learning in Content 3.0 EDUC 445 Secondary Instructional Assessment 3.0